Adiidwn/6435ddce-54dd-4986-b316-c59ee29af48b/README.md

 Installation [Explain how to install the project.
 Include any dependencies and steps necessary to get started.]
 ## Description

-It is a chat on Nest.js((JWT+Local)), Socket.io and MongoDB with rabbit mq with gateway.
+It is a chat on Nest.js((JWT+Local)), Socket.io and MongoDB with rabbit mq .
 You can:
 1. Login, Register, Check , find all users,logout,update Auth
 2. when register auto create profile , update profile,get profiles,create interest
 3. Create chat, Read chats by user_id.